ronaldramrod93/terraform-modules/gcp/subnetwork/README.md

 # Compute Subnetwork Terraform Module

-This is the `compute subnetwork` module of the `roka_pf_tf-modules` project.
+This is the `compute subnetwork` module of the `terraform-modules` project.
 This module is responsible for creating and managing Google Compute Subnetwork resources.

 ## Usage

 ### Using Terragrunt module

-In order to use this module with terragrunt, please refer to https://github.com/ronaldramrod93/roka_pf_tg-modules/tree/main/subnetwork, where you will find real examples.
+In order to use this module with terragrunt, please refer to https://github.com/ronaldramrod93/terragrunt-modules/tree/main/gcp/subnetwork, where you will find real examples.

 ### Using Terraform module